 The bill amends various sections of the "Rooming and Boarding House Act of 1979" to enhance regulations surrounding rooming and boarding houses, particularly focusing on cooperative sober living residences.
-Key definitions are updated, including the addition of "cooperative sober living residence," which is defined as a boarding house for individuals recovering from addiction.
-The bill establishes requirements for these residences, such as the necessity for two certified operators to manage operations, the prohibition of alcohol and illicit drugs, and the encouragement of participation in recovery programs.
+Key definitions are updated, including the introduction of "cooperative sober living residence," which is defined as a boarding house for individuals recovering from addiction.
+The bill mandates that these residences must have two certified operators present during specific hours, enforce rules against substance use, and encourage participation in recovery programs.
+Additionally, it requires operators to report any incidents that jeopardize the health or safety of residents to the Department of Community Affairs.

 Statutes affected: